Fall Gardening Tips

 - Early October is the time to plant your garlic for next summers harvest.
 Check out our planting tips here

-- Tulips, daffodils, snowdrops, crocus can be purchased now for best selection and prices.
+- Tulips, daffodils, snowdrops, crocus can be purchased for the beginning of September for the best selection and prices.
 There are lots of interesting bulbs to choose from, so if you are looking for something different come in and ask us to show you some of our favourites.
+It's best to plant your bulbs in October.
+Add some bonemeal or rock phosphate to build your bulbs and encourage big, beautiful blooms.

 Borders & Flower Gardens